containers/common/docs/containers.conf.5.md

 **cgroupns**="private"

-Default way to to create a cgroup namespace for the container.
+Default way to create a cgroup namespace for the container.
 Options are:
 `private` Create private Cgroup Namespace for the container.
 `host`    Share host Cgroup Namespace with the container.